Blotter: Man arrested for list of 2019 drug charges - Salisbury Post

 • Austin Michael Reid, 20, of Salisbury, was charged Saturday with misdemeanor assault with a deadly weapon and misdemeanor resisting a public officer.

-According to a warrant dated Feb 18, 2020, Reid allegedly hit another man in the face with a tire iron and, according to a second warrant dated March 18, allegedly resisted a Rowan County Sheriff deputy by providing a false name and fleeing from the officer on foot.
+According to a warrant dated Feb 18, 2020, Reid allegedly hit another man in the face with a tire iron and, according to a second warrant dated March 18, allegedly resisted a Rowan County Sheriff’s deputy by providing a false name and fleeing from the officer on foot.

 • Eberhard Denker, 61, of Salisbury was charged Saturday with misdemeanor discharging a firearm within the city limits, misdemeanor assault by pointing a gun and misdemeanor communicating threats.

-Denker allegedly discharged a .38 special revolver inside a Majolica Road residence, pointed a gun at one victim and told the two victims he would “kill them” while holding the firearm.
+Denker allegedly discharged a .38 Special revolver inside a Majolica Road residence, pointed a gun at one victim and told the two victims he would “kill them” while holding the firearm.

 • Brittany Leigh Mills, 31, of Salisbury was charged Sunday with felony possession of methamphetamine and misdemeanor possession of drug paraphernalia.